For everyone at my house to not be sick. To get back in the swing of things at school. For the leaves to turn. To make these for Halloween again:

 Have you seen those vases/bottles from Ballard Design and Pottery Barn?
 If not, see above.
 Well, BD wants 60$ for the mid-size one.
 They're a nice beachy touch, and although I'm not into that trend in a big way, I do think it's silly that they charge so much for something that you can make for free.
 Here's what I used:

 I had another of the vinegar jugs that I used in this post, but I've seen similar items at consignment shops.
 The twine was a buck at Target, and I got it forever ago, so I'm not counting it as costing anything.
 And I probably stole the scissors from my mom's house.
+To start, I tied a ring around the top, where I wanted the netting to start.

 Then I cut 8 lengths of twine, each of them about 4 times the height of my jug.
 I tied them around the starting ring so they hung down in two equal strings.
 Like so: